totoeevee/msgv2/README.md

-## MSG WEB!
-STATIC
+## MSGweb static site

-# Feel free to fork this repo and deploy your own link, we only ask that credit is given.
+## Feel free to fork this repo and deploy your own link, we only ask that credit is given.

 # CURRENT ISSUES:
 Lack of Games displayed